holtchris900-code/Dispatch-ai/LAUNCH_CHECKLIST.md

 ## Step 9 — Connect a real email service (so follow-ups can actually send)

 The dashboard can now send a real email to a website visitor who chatted but didn't book -- but only once this is set up.
 Without it, clicking "Send now" on a follow-up draft shows a demo-mode message instead of sending anything.
+This same setup also powers past-customer outreach (the "Send now" button on a client's own private customer-upload page) -- no separate setup needed for that one, it reuses everything below.

 This uses **Resend** (resend.com), chosen because it has a genuinely free tier (3,000 emails/month) and one of the simplest setups of any email service.
 Sending real emails to real visitors requires owning a domain (not just your Render web address) -- if you don't have one yet, that's covered in Step 4 above; it's no longer purely optional once you want this feature working.